Skip to content

 How much does the KleenGuard A60 cost?

-From $138.42 at the linked Amazon listing — check the product page for the exact pack count per size, since some sizes sell as cases.
+From the listed price at the linked Amazon listing — check the product page for the exact pack count per size, since some sizes sell as cases.
 Prices track the live Amazon listing.

 Is the KleenGuard A60 waterproof?